Team Hoyt

-Team Hoyt refers to father Dick Hoyt (June 1, 1940 – March 17, 2021) and his son Rick Hoyt (born January 10, 1962) from Holland, Massachusetts.
-The Hoyts competed together in various athletic endeavors, including marathons and Ironman Triathlons.
-Rick has cerebral palsy.
-During competition, Dick pulled Rick in a special boat as they would swim, carried him in a special seat in the front of a bicycle, and pushed him in a special wheelchair as they ran.
+Team Hoyt was the athletic duo consisting of Dick Hoyt (June 1, 1940 – March 17, 2021) and his son Rick Hoyt (January 10, 1962 – May 22, 2023) from Holland, Massachusetts.
+The Hoyts competed together in marathons—including over 30 editions of the Boston Marathon—and Ironman Triathlons.
+Rick had cerebral palsy.
+During competition, Dick pulled Rick in a boat during swims, carried him in a seat in the front of a bicycle, and pushed him in a wheelchair as they ran.
 Team Hoyt were inducted to the Ironman Hall of Fame and were recipients of ESPN's Jimmy V Award.

 Rick Hoyt's birth and early life

 Rick Hoyt was diagnosed with cerebral palsy at birth after his umbilical cord became twisted around his neck, which caused the blockage of oxygen flow.
 As a result, his brain could not properly control his muscles.

-Many doctors encouraged the Hoyts to institutionalize Rick, informing them that he would be nothing more than a "vegetable."
+Many doctors encouraged the Hoyts to institutionalize Rick, informing them that he would be nothing more than a "vegetable".
 His parents held on to the fact that Rick's eyes would follow them around the room, giving them hope that he would somehow be able to communicate someday.
 The Hoyts took Rick every week to Children's Hospital in Boston, where they met a doctor who encouraged the Hoyts to treat Rick like any other child.
 Rick's mother Judy spent hours each day teaching Rick the alphabet with sandpaper letters and posting signs on every object in the house.
 In a short amount of time, Rick learned the alphabet.

 At the age of 11, after some persistence from his parents, Rick was fitted with a computer that enabled him to communicate, and it became clear that Rick was intelligent.
 With this communication device, Rick was also able to attend public schools for the first time.

 Rick went on to graduate from Boston University in 1993 with a degree in special education.
-He later worked at Boston College in a computer lab helping to develop systems to aid in communication and other tasks for people with disabilities.
+He later worked at Boston College in Prof. James Gips's EagleEyes Project computer lab helping to develop systems to aid in communication and other tasks for people with disabilities.
+Rick's unique approach to identifying words with verbal prompts was used as a basis for the Boston College EagleEyes project's communication software.